neelsmith/concmd/README.md

 # concmd #

 Use markdown to write prose you can test with concordion.
+Generate HTML output with concordion results embedded:

+    gradle conc

-See the [concmd web site](http://neelsmith.github.io/concmd/) for instructions.
+See the [concmd web site](http://neelsmith.github.io/concmd/) for full instructions.